fathym/eac/docs/getting-started/03 - npm-tailwind-react.md

 fathym eac commit "Attach for NPM"
 ```

-Once complete, this will kick off a new build and eventually deploy your NPM package.
+Once complete, this will kick off a new build and eventually deploy your NPM package to NPM.
 It's important to note here that if your organization for GitHub and NPM do not match, you will need to go into your `package.json` manually and update the organiation part of the name to equal what you have setup in NPM.

 You can test, locally, that you have things configured correctly by first running `npm adduser` and once authenticated run `npm run deploy`.
 If everything is configured correctly, a first 0.0.1 version of your application will be deployed to NPM.